jye-aviatrix/terraform-aviatrix-bgp-over-gre-brownfield-tgw-avx-transit/README.md

 - Step D: Create one AWS TGW Connect using VPC Attachment as transport for each BGP_inside_CIDR_ranges_27 provided
 - Step E: In Aviatrix Transit VPC, modify subnet Public-gateway-and-firewall-mgmt-1x route table, for TGW CIDR destination, point to TGW
 - Step F: In each AWS TGW Connect, maxium 4 peers can be created.
-  - When Avx Transit GW HA is enabled, create four peers
+  - When Avx Transit GW HA is enabled, create four peers:
     - First peer point to Aviatrix Primary Transit GW LAN IP as Peer GRE (outer address)
     - Second peer point to Aviatrix HA Transit GW LAN IP as Peer GRE (outer address)
     - Third peer point to Aviatrix Primary Transit GW LAN IP as Peer GRE (outer address)
     - Fourth peer point to Aviatrix HA Transit GW LAN IP as Peer GRE (outer address)
     - See below for inner address explaination
-  - When Avx Transit GW HA is disabled, create two peers
+  - When Avx Transit GW HA is disabled, peer 1 and peer 3 will be created:
+    - First peer point to Aviatrix Primary Transit GW LAN IP as Peer GRE (outer address)
+    - Third peer point to Aviatrix Primary Transit GW LAN IP as Peer GRE (outer address)
 - Step G: In Aviatrix Transit, create two external connections for each BGP_inside_CIDR_ranges_27 provided
   - Do not use Enable Remote Gateway HA
   - Over Private Network is enabled